Welcome! Thanks for stopping by.

 AUDREY ELKUS | CO-FOUNDER

-The first project she worked on at TAIT was the packaging for our Precision Mobile, which went on to win a Dieline Packaging award.
-Since then she has played a key role in the design and art direction of all new products, planned short and long term business strategies, and generally helps keep the business organized and moving forward.
+After studying art, computer science and economics at Wellesley College and the ELISAVA School of Art and Design, she returned to Detroit to help grow TAIT Design Co. full-time.
+She has played a key role in the design and art direction of new products, has planned short and long term business strategies, and helps keep the business moving forward.